chrisvmiller/randomlyunique/content/data/2019/obligatory-twitter-sentiment-post.md

 let's use Twitter to it's full potential and expose humanity's candy preferences!

-After pinging the Twitter API for candy tweets over the course of a week, I piped each tweet into a Multinomial Naive Bayes sentiment classification algorithm.
+After pinging the Twitter API for candy tweets over the course of a week, I piped each tweet into a off-the-shelf pre-trained Naive Bayes sentiment classification algorithm.
 The average sentiment of each candy is shown in the bubbly bubble chart below:

 ![Photo]({attach}/assets/data/2019/obligatory-twitter-sentiment-post.png){.image_center_style}